Develop-X/AWS/AWS Certified Solutions Architect/01_10000 Feet Overview.md

   - **Networking & Content Delivery

-      - **VPC** [know VPC in and out] – Virtual Data Center.
+      - ✅**VPC** [know VPC in and out] – Virtual Data Center.
 You can have multiple VPCs per region.
 VPCs can also be connected to each other.

       - **Route53** – Amazon’s DNS Service